VitaliyR/postcss-esplit/README.md

 ```

 See [PostCSS] docs for examples for your environment.

+Also, starting from version 0.0.2 there are no need to place the plugin in the end of the
+processor plugins list.

 ## Options
 * `maxSelectors`    *{number=4000}* count of selectors exceeding which css file should be separated